 This course provides firefighters and potential firefighters with a knowledge of common firefighter injuries, the basics of accident and injury prevention, an appreciation of how serious the firefighter injury and death problem really is, an appreciation of his or her responsibility for reducing future injuries and deaths, and information for improving safety considerations through all aspects of the firefighter's job.
-This course is repeatable.
 This course may be offered as Pass/No Pass.